George Gissing: Later years

 Gissing died aged 46 on 28 December 1903 having caught a chill on an ill-advised winter walk.
 He is buried in the English cemetery at Saint-Jean-de-Luz.
-Veranilda was published incomplete in 1904.
+Veranilda was published incompletely in 1904.
 H. G. Wells, after a Christmas Eve telegram, came to Gissing at Saint-Jean-Pied-de-Port in his final days and helped to nurse him.
 Wells characterized him as a "flimsy inordinate stir of grey matter", and wrote of Gissing's "poor vexed brain—so competent for learning and aesthetic reception, so incompetent, so impulsive and weakly yielding under the real stresses of life", adding: "He was a pessimistic writer.
-He spent his big fine brain depreciating life, because he would not and perhaps could not look life squarely in the eyes — neither his circumstances nor the conventions about him nor the adverse things about him nor the limitations of his personal character.
+He spent his big fine brain depreciating life because he would not and perhaps could not look life squarely in the eyes — neither his circumstances nor the conventions about him nor the adverse things about him nor the limitations of his personal character.
 But whether it was nature or education that made this tragedy I cannot tell."
 Will Warburton was published in 1905, as was his final volume, the short-story collection The House of Cobwebs.